blakeyoung81/blakesthoughts/src/content/blog/national-girlfriend-day.md

 ---

-*Here's to all the girlfriends out there deserving far more than last-minute gas station flowers.
-You're the true MVPs.*
+*We all deserve far more than last-minute gas station flowers.*